vincentverstraeten/thehealthyendpoint/content/english/blog/sync-your-outlook-signatures.md

 First it gets the paths of all the locations the Outlook signature could be.

 The outlook signatured is saved in this folder by Outlook:

-'''PowerShell
+'''

-%APPDATA%\\Romaing\\Microsoft\\Signatures
+PowerShell %APPDATA%\\Roaming\\Microsoft\\Signatures

 '''

 ```PowerShell